saylesss88/nix-book/src/vcs/git.md

 > would enable it with `custom.git.enable = true;` in your `home.nix` or
 > equivalent.

-Then he has a `hm/default.nix` with the following
+Then he has a `hm/default.nix` with the following to enable it.

 ```nix
 #...snip...